Stanley Black & Decker Inc at Raymond James Institutional Invest

 Samuel John Darkatsh - Raymond James & Associates, Inc., Research Division - Research Analyst

-Thank you, Sam.
-Good afternoon, everybody.
-So as Sam said, I'd like to spend maybe 20 minutes going through a few slides, and then we'll open it up to Q&A.
+Good morning.
+I'm Sam Darkatsh, and on behalf of Raymond James, I would like to welcome you to the Stanley Black & Decker presentation, ticker SWK.
+With us today from Stanley is Chief Executive Officer, Jim Loree; Vice President of Investor Relations, Dennis Lange; Director of Investor Relations, Cort Kaufman; Director of Investor Relations, Christina Francis, all of which apparently behind the curtain; and then Vice President of Finance and Chief Financial Officer of Global Tools & Storage, Lee McChesney.
+For reference, Stanley is a diversified global provider of hand tools, power tools and power tool accessories, electronic security solutions, health care solutions and engineered fastening systems.

-So maybe just to start with a bit of a refresher on our company.
-And so last year, we were about $14.5 billion in revenue.
-Market cap as of today is just over $22 billion.
-And you can see our
+Format of today's presentation will be as follows.
+Company will have perhaps 10 minutes or so of prepared introductory remarks, followed by a fireside chat Q&A session, which I will host.
+If you would like to submit a question, you may do so using the Q&A feature in the webinar system.

-Stanley Black & Decker Inc at Raymond James Institutional Investors Conference Transcript
+Stanley Black & Decker Inc at Raymond James Institutional Investors Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis